Stanford-NavLab/gnss_lib_py/docs/source/contributing.rst

       poetry run pytest tests/

-See the Testing and Documenting sections for more details.
+See the :ref:`Testing<testing>` and :ref:`Documenting<documentation>` sections for more details.

-5. Commit your changes and push your branch to GitHub:
+5. Commit your changes and publish your branch to GitHub:

    .. code-block:: bash